Head of Engineering

 Witney, Oxfordshire

-We reward our people, you’ll have good benefits, a competitive salary, bonus scheme, ongoing development, and an opportunity to develop your career.
-This full-time role is 40 hours per week Monday to Thursday, at Witney Oxfordshire.
+We reward our people, you’ll have good benefits, a competitive salary, ongoing training, development, and an opportunity to develop your career.
+Working hours are 40 to 46 hours per week, finishing at 12 noon each Friday.
+All hours over 40 are paid at 1.5 times with potential for further overtime.

 Our purpose is simple.
 We’re building the sustainable low carbon homes of the future.